Tuwaiq-DS-ML-bootcamp-V-9/Usecase-5/README.md

 ---

+## 🎯 Analysis Objectives
+We are interested in understanding the employment landscape within Saudi Arabia.
+Specifically, we aim to answer the following questions:

+1. **Job Distribution by Region**:
+   - What proportion of job postings is attributed to each region within the kingdom?

+2. **Gender Preference in Job Postings**:
+   - Is there a gender preference indicated in the job postings?

+3. **Expected Salary Range for Fresh Graduates**:
+   - What is the expected salary range for fresh graduates?

+4. **Job Opportunities for Fresh Graduates vs. Experienced Individuals**:
+   - Are job opportunities predominantly targeted at individuals with experience, or is there room for fresh graduates as well?

+---

 ## 📂 **Dataset Overview**
 The dataset contains **1,470 job postings** with **18 columns** of information.
 Below is a breakdown of the dataset: